 Well, and I would say that what we do now versus what I was doing 10 years ago or even 1516 years ago, very different related tangentially, but very different from what we were doing that at the time that was kind of learning but you're always learning on the job.
-I mean, look how fast our our skill sets are changing.
+I mean, look how fast our skill sets are changing.
 We could how fast the needs of the marketplace is are transforming.
 You got to keep up.

 Kelsey Krapf 4:36

-Is that what inspired you to create the agency in the first place, you know, marketing, evolving and your your passion in graphic design?
+Is that what inspired you to create the agency in the first place, you know, marketing, evolving and your passion in graphic design?

 Unknown Speaker 4:45

 Yeah, no, you know, it's interesting, the company that I was working for prior to this, and the guy that I worked for Johnson ASCII.
 He such a great guy.
 We had a really successful thing going down in Kalamazoo.
 In 2008, I just killed that company.
 In the end, it was just, it was so rough back then.
 So when it came when he decided he was going to shut it down, I was working with him to buy the organization.
 They decided to shut it down.
 I decided I was done working for people.
 At that point, I had figured out a lot.
-I knew that one of the reasons that we should have shut down or changed the business model a little bit sooner was that we have way too much overhead and we could could have done a lot more had we had a smaller core team with a lot of people working outside.
+I knew that one of the reasons that we should have shut down or changed the business model a little bit sooner was that we have way too much overhead and we could have done a lot more had we had a smaller core team with a lot of people working outside.
 So that's how I started to fish.
-We started out the basement.
+We started out of the basement.
 Hooray for basements.
-And and I worked with contract creatives.
-For the first three years we had a five year plan.
-Somewhere around year three or four I knew that we'd probably achieve breakaway and it turned out was right So that was good news and and then that's when we started hiring people and there's that tipping point, you know, where you're working with all contracts and then you realize that those expenses could be lowered by hiring people even with with benefits.
-So that's that's where we started really hitting it.
+And I worked with contract creatives.
+For the first three years, we had a five-year plan.
+Somewhere around year three or four I knew that we'd probably achieve breakaway and it turned out was right So that was good news and then that's when we started hiring people and there's that tipping point, you know, where you're working with all contracts and then you realize that those expenses could be lowered by hiring people even with benefits.
+So that's where we started really hitting it.
 That was what 2015 16 something like that.

 Peter Mahoney 6:21